DrDarkShadow/docs-repo/markdown/random_module_two.md

 import random
 from typing import List

-# The function assumes the 'random' module is imported.
+# Definition of the function
 def shuffle_copy(items: List[int]) -> List[int]:
     """Return a shuffled copy of the given list without mutating the input.""" copy = list(items)